golesuman/golesuman/README.md

 - 🔭 I’m currently working on my own projects
 - 🌱 I’m currently learning to make backend using Django
-- 🤔 I'm learning to make some APIs using Django for our Project
+- 🤔 I'm learning to make some APIs
 - 🤖 I’m looking for help with Deep learning
 - 💬 Ask me about .....
 - 📫 How to reach me: gole35830@gmail.com